 In an emergency, an order can be made to protect you immediately.

 Disobeying a forced marriage protection order can result in a sentence of up to five years in prison.

 Contact the Forced Marriage Unit if you think you are about to be taken abroad to get married against your will.

 Contact the nearest British embassy if you are already abroad.

 If someone you know is at risk

-Contact the FMU if you know someone who has been taken abroad to be forced into marriage.
+Contact the Forced Marriage Unit if you know someone who has been taken abroad to be forced into marriage.